abrierley0/incompressible_repo/README.md

 24.02.2025

 Welcome.
-This is a repository for storing files related to the Numerical Methods for Incompressible Flows module as part of MSc CFD at Cranfield University, UK.
+This is a repository for storing files related to the 'Numerical Modelling for Incompressible Flows' module as part of my MSc at Cranfield University.
 This repository contains the following files:

 * Practice Fortran programmes.
-* AC Solver for Incompressible Channel Flow - written in Matlab and Fortran.
+* AC solver for a 2D channel
-* FS-PP Solver for Incompressible Channel Flow - written in Matlab and Fortran.
+* FS-PP solver for a 2D channel
-* SiMPLE Solver for Incompressible Lid-Driven Cavity Flow - written in Matlab and Fortran.
+* SIMPLE solver for incompressible lid-driven cavity flow